 New sessions of classes start every few weeks!
 View our current class schedule or register online now!

-This summer Ceramics Lab hours will be every Monday from 2 - 5 PM and every Wednesday from 6 - 9 PM.
+This fall Ceramics Lab hours will be every Wednesday from 6 - 9 PM.
 Students can work on their projects at their own pace.
 Lab hours are recommended for ages 14 and up.
 No prior registration needed, just stop by!

 10th Anniversary Season – Thank You!

-An on-going series of special events, presented by the Arts Education, Exhibitions & Presenting Programs, will be featured across the 2016-17 Season in honor of you, our Patrons!
-We thank you for your continued interest and support of our programming!
+We sincerely thank you for your continued interest and support of our programming!
 Together we make the Grand truly unique in the State of California and a model collaborative arts project for other communities across the nation.